brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added default value analysis to the additional info.
     - [Feature] Added the German translation.
     - [Feature] Added serialized string pretty print.
-    - [Feature] Added static cache to the filepath scalar analysis.
+    - [Feature] Added static cache to the file path scalar analysis.
     - [Feature] Added support for the hidden properties of ext_dom classes.
     - [Feature] Added typed property analysis.
     - [Feature] The translation analyser gives feedback if the translation file does not exist in the first place.